Study with us in London

-This popular music programme will inspire you as a musician, creative and producer to be curious, experimental and collaborative in developing your own personal artistic identity.
+This popular music programme will inspire you as a musician, creative artist and producer to be curious, experimental and collaborative in developing your own personal artistic identity.
 We provide the rigorous training required for a rewarding career in the music industry.
 Whether you’re a singer-songwriter, hip-hop producer, electronic artist, folk musician, or all the above, we’ll equip you with the vital skills needed to both succeed in and shape the musical landscape.

 This course is the first of its kind for a London conservatoire.
-Situated in the epicentre of south east London’s creative music scene, Trinity Laban is a future-focussed and socially engaged destination for young artists.
+Situated in the heart of south east London’s creative music scene, Trinity Laban is a future-focussed and socially engaged destination for young artists.
 The conservatoire’s track record speaks for itself: alumni include Afrobeat pioneer Fela Kuti, Head of EMI records Rebecca Allen, and current critically and commercially successful artists Laura Jurd (Dinosaur), Femi Koleoso (Ezra Collective) and Nubya Garcia.

 The inbuilt flexibility of the new programme means that it can respond to the fast-paced change of the times in which we live.
 This programme provides a place of learning, stability, refuge and activism with the ability to make a difference and to give students from all backgrounds a voice through the expression of music.
-At Trinity Laban, you can be a changemaker.
+At Trinity Laban, you can be a Changemaker.

 The BA Music Performance and Industry considers popular music from two perspectives: music for the people, with its dazzling array of genres and sub-genres; and secondly, music of the people, such as traditional music, folk song and global roots music.
 Students on the programme are not bound by genre and we celebrate musical difference as a strength.
 The programme recognises that technology and advancements in music production blur the boundaries of genre.